How Much Does It Cost to Remodel a Bathroom?

 There are some slight variances to the question, but it is common for us to hear at least one of these versions each day…

-- Or how much will it cost to renovate my SMALL bathroom?
+- How much will it cost to renovate my SMALL bathroom? or

-- Or what does it typically cost to remodel a MASTER bath?
+- What does it typically cost to remodel a MASTER bath?

 (Just a quick note, master bathrooms are not always “large” and a “small” bathroom is a relative description)

 These are legitimate questions, but a lot like asking...
 How much does a new car cost?
 How much does a house cost?
 Or how much does dinner costs?
 There are a lot of variables that go into providing a valuable answer.

 To explore some of the variables that will factor in to how much your new bathroom will cost, continue reading.